adonairc/tt07-dda-van-der-pol/README.md

 ## What are posit numbers

 [Posit](https://spectrum.ieee.org/floating-point-numbers-posits-processor) number offers a new way to encode and operate with floating point numbers in digital systems that is recently gaining attention for applications in AI hardware accelerators.
-Compared to the standard IEEE 754 floating-point format, posits offer a few advantages including the ability to get more precision or dynamic range out of a given number of bits allowing hardware optimizations to specific applications.
+Compared to the standard IEEE 754 floating-point format, posits offer a few advantages including the ability to trade off between precision and dynamic range for a given number of bits allowing hardware optimizations to specific applications.

 Dynamic range is given by $(2n-4)2^{es}\log_{10}2$